A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: The LD-Framework

 \subsubsection{Two-Stage Adaptive Evolution}

-When a batch of novel regime is collected, LD-Adapt initiates a two-stage evolution process. \paragraph{Stage~1: Hyperparameter and Model Parameter Evolution.} In the first stage, the LD-Spec/LD-Align architecture remains unchanged.
-An evolutionary search adjusts learning-rate schedules, loss weights, and batch construction strategies to adapt the model to the new regime.
+When a batch of novel data samples is collected, LD-Adapt initiates a two-stage evolution process. \paragraph{Stage~1: Hyperparameter and Model Parameter Evolution.} In the first stage, the LD-Spec/LD-Align architecture remains unchanged.
+Grid search on learning-rate schedules, loss weights, and batch construction strategies is carried out to adapt the model to the new conditions.
 This lightweight stage enables rapid recovery without modifying model structure, memory footprint, or inference latency.

-\paragraph{Stage~2: FLOPs-Bounded Micro-Architectural Evolution.} If performance improvements from Stage~1 saturate, LD-Adapt activates a second stage that allows limited structural refinement.
+\paragraph{Stage~2: FLOPs-Bounded Micro-Architectural Evolution.} If performance improvements from Stage~1 saturate, defined as the validation loss improvement falling below a predefined 0.5\% tolerance over 3 consecutive epochs, LD-Adapt activates a second stage that allows limited structural refinement.
 Allowed adjustments include kernel size and channel width tuning, minor fully connected layer modifications, and dropout rate optimization.
 All modifications are constrained to less than $5\%$ additional FLOPs, ensuring that real-time inference latency and MCU compatibility remain unchanged.
-Together, the two stages provide a safe mechanism for incorporating new operating regimes while preserving deployment constraints.
+Together, the two stages provide a safe mechanism for incorporating new operating conditions while preserving deployment constraints.